lysmarine/lysmarine_doc/README.md

-# Lysmarine

-## A stable and coherent operating system for DIY chart plotters.
+## Lysmarine is a stable and coherent operating system with a nice interface for DIY chart plotters.

 <div id="coverflow">
   <ul class="flip-items">